fspamo/libft/README.md

 ### Compilation

-To compile the library, run:
+In order to compile the library, just run:

 ```bash
 make